From the Oldies Vault: Patriotic Music

 Feeling more 70’s hard rock?
 You can find Kiss (oh yeah) with their wild laser show complete with their promo Statue of Liberty and fireworks, putting their own spin on our Star Spangled Banner.

 Get your party started by watching a phenomenal performance of American Woman with Prince teaming up with Lenny Kravitz.
-While the Guess Who’s version was stellar with a rugged, hard-edge pulsating beat, watching two of the best guitar players ever, playing together, blows my mind.
+While the Guess Who’s version was stellar with a rugged, hard-edge pulsating beat, watching two of the best guitar players ever, teaming up together, blows my mind.
 Their mesmerizing riffs and moves had me grinding in my chair.
-One can only imagine if Jimi were alive and had joined them, it would be another milestone in rock history.
+One can only imagine if Jimi were alive and had joined them, it would be beyond rock history.
 Imagine – 3 legends with their unique guitar slides, prima donna struts and world class guitar playing spanning decades!
 Wonder if Prince is up “there” now, jamming away with Hendrix – they didn’t knock on heaven’s door – they broke it down!

 God Bless America – Irving Berlin classic, popularized in 1939 by Kate Smith and Connie Francis in ‘59